Winthrop Center

 Winthrop Center, is a skyscraper in Boston, Massachusetts, United States.
-When completed, Winthrop Center would stand as the fourth-tallest building in Boston, Massachusetts.
-The tower is being built on the site of the defunct Winthrop Square Garage in the Financial District.
+It is currently the fourth-tallest building in Boston, Massachusetts.
+The tower is built on the site of the defunct Winthrop Square Garage in the Financial District.

 History

-While planning the Winthrop Square Tower, six developers pitched designs to the Boston Redevelopment Authority, where the design by the Millennium Partners was chosen in August of 2016.
+While planning the Winthrop Square Tower, six developers pitched designs to the Boston Planning & Development Agency, where the design by the Millennium Partners was chosen in August 2016.

 On October 26, 2016, the Boston Redevelopment Agency approved the construction of the tower.

 In November 2016, Millennium Partners increased the height to 775 ft.
 The building's planned height was later shortened to 702 ft.